motivemachine/LORA_motion_sensor/README.md

 ### Still todo

 - [ ] program CRC and collision detection functions
+- [ ] write functions for setting destination and local HEX address with switches or solder jumpers
 - [ ] update and test boards with low-battery alert functions
 - [x] upload platformio files
 - [x] upload .pdf of schematic